hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 <!-- https://github.com/hyperledger/besu/blob/main/CONTRIBUTING.md -->

 ## PR description
-Ensure besu correctly checks for latest ancestor before checking before checking if a block descends from terminal.
+Ensure besu correctly checks for latest ancestor before checking if a block descends from terminal.

 Also, forkchoiceUpdated calls for finalized blocks which besu does not have should start or append to a backward sync.